cityofaustin/atd-data-lake/docs/appendix_deployconf.md

 *[(Back to Docs Catalog)](index.md)*

 Deployment of the ETL scripts is coordinated through the [atd-data-deploy](https://github.com/cityofaustin/atd-data-deploy) project.
-The script runs from within a Docker container built with the [atd-data-publishing](https://github.com/cityofaustin/atd-data-publishing]) project (with added dependencies as noted below), and in these examples retrieves transformation code from directories mounted on the host system.
+The script runs from within a Docker container built with the [atd-data-publishing](https://github.com/cityofaustin/atd-data-publishing]) project (with added dependencies as noted below).
+See [Platform Setup](platform_setup.md) for information on how this was done.
+These examples retrieve transformation code from directories mounted on the host system.
 This document describes the configurations that are currently running on the two servers that run ETL tasks.

 > Note that Apache Airflow has been evaluated as a replacement for the "atd-data-deploy" scheme.
 While there's still a good case for using Docker containers, the "atd-data-deploy" configurations would be replaced with a script that coordinates Airflow, with improved handling of error conditions, sequences of events, and logging.